QGEP/docs/en/user-guide/layerexplanations/layerexplanation.rst

 Covers (qgep_od.vw_cover)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Use this layer to change the situation of some specific cover (and not the whole wastewater structure) or to add a new cover to an existing wastewater structure.
 You can add an additional covers in the covers-tab of the vw_qgep_wastewater_structure too.
-Additionnaly, use this layer to show the detailed position of the covers (e.g. in network_plan or pipeline_registry) or to export the cover positions.
+Additionnaly, use this layer to show the detailed position of the covers (e.g. in network_plan or pipeline_registry) or to export the cover positions ´situation_geometry´.

 Channels (qgep_od.vw_channel)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^